Code Copied

 • Inability to keep fluids down

-Although older adults are more vulnerable to dehydration, understanding the physical and psychological symptoms of dehydration in elderly populations can help them prevent dehydration.
-Once you can spot these common symptoms, learning how to best replenish lost fluids can help you stay hydrated.
+Although older adults are more vulnerable to dehydration, understanding the physical and psychological symptoms of dehydration in elderly populations can help prevent dehydration.
+Once you can spot these common symptoms, it’s essential to learn the best way to replenish lost fluids and electrolytes.

-• Drink small amounts of water throughout the day
+• Drink small amounts of water all day long

 Image via Flickr.